 The club has hosted many important events including functions for Prime Minister Paul Martin, Lieutenant Governor Lynda Haverstock and a celebration in 1996 honouring 1000 years of Austrian culture.
 Besides being an important cultural centre the Edelweiss Club operates a successful restaurant business that serves Regina’s industrial area.

 Das Schulhaus – Regina German Language School Inc.

-We wanted to found an active non-profit German Language School for the Regina Community and area to teach and promote the German language and culture in a contemporary, efficient and non-political environment.
+To found an active non-profit German Language School for the Regina Community and area to teach and promote the German language and culture in a contemporary, efficient and non-political environment

 To create a respectful, transparent and collaborative school culture with quality education based on a fresh and lively approach